contentful/contentful-resolve-response/README.md

 };

 var items = resolveResponse(response)
-// Responds with the original object in the first position and mutated object in the second.
+// Responds with the resolved array of items.

 console.log(items);